mailong25/self-supervised-speech-recognition/README.md

 - Upper case
 - All numbers should be transformed into verbal form.
 - All special characters (eg. punctuation) should be removed.
 The final text should contain words only
+- Words in a sentence must be separated by whitespace character

 Example of a text file for English case:
 ```